miraland-labs/miraland/docs/src/getstarted/hello-world.md

 ### Import the `solana_program` crate

-At the top of `lib.rs`, we import the `solana-program` crate and bring our needed items into the local namespace:
+At the top of `lib.rs`, we import the `miraland-program` crate and bring our needed items into the local namespace:

 ```rust
 use solana_program::{